 Dogs are generally imported to Britain under the Pet Travel Scheme (PETS).
 Reputable charities do operate international re-homing of dogs, (more frequently under the BALAI directive).
-However, there are still an alarming number of people using the PETS scheme to illegally import puppies for commercial gain.
+However, there is still an alarming number of people using the PETS scheme to illegally import puppies for commercial gain.

 It is illegal to import dogs using the PETS legislation, if the intention is to sell the animals on.
-The RSPCA have called upon the government (March 2023) to legislate for compulsory testing of imported animals into the UK, as well as mandatory licensing for all rescue groups and animal sanctuaries.
+The RSPCA has called upon the government (March 2023) to legislate for compulsory testing of imported animals into the UK, as well as mandatory licensing for all rescue groups and animal sanctuaries.

-Health Implications in people.
+Health Implications for people

 Legislation regarding animal importation is directed towards protecting human health.
 However, there is concern from experts that it has no satisfactory provision for the prevention of exotic diseases which could be fatal to animals and, alarmingly, could also be zoonotic – pass from animal to human.

 In November 2019, the British Veterinary Association urged political parties to make provisions for mandatory health screening for imported dogs.
 The major concern regarding imported rescue dogs is the lack of health histories.
-This means some dogs could pose a risk to other animals, and even impact on human health.
+This means some dogs could pose a risk to other animals, and even impact human health.
 In particular, members of the BVA were concerned about Leishmaniasis, (a zoonotic disease).

-Brucella Canis concerns.
+Brucella Canis concerns

-Currently, there are concerns being raised about Brucella canis among imported rescue dogs, after the first dog-to-human case of Brucella canis was confirmed in 2022.
+Currently, concerns are being raised about Brucella canis among imported rescue dogs, after the first dog-to-human case of Brucella canis was confirmed in 2022.
 The woman in question had been fostering the dog, which had been imported from Belarus the previous March.
 The lady became sick enough to be hospitalised and the foster dog, plus another three dogs in the same household, all tested positive and were put to sleep.

 While some charities and rescue groups do test for the disease, it is not currently a legal requirement.
 The British Veterinary Society, in a statement last year, urged all rescue organisations to ensure they carry out tests for Brucella canis, as well as other exotic diseases, which could potentially pose a threat to human and animal health.
 You can read the article here.